Welcome to my review of the best fly rod and reel combos for under 300 dollars in 2020.

 - Tougher to control than moderate fast action rods

-The Redington Vice Combo is awesome if you need an outfit that’ll have great accuracy at 40 plus feet.
-The rod is a fast action rod and builds up a lot of power during the cast, sending even the largest of flies long distances.
-The accuracy at long ranges is nearly pin point as well, especially when you get the hang of fly fishing.
-There isn’t a better fly combo for long distance accuracy in this price range.
+The Redington Vice Combo is awesome if you need a fly rod and reel combo that can reach past 40 feet accurately.
+The rod is a fast action rod and it builds up a lot of power during the cast, sending even the largest of flies long distances.
+There isn’t a better fly combo for long distance accuracy, in this price range.

 “The performance gave complete confidence that I could fling a country mile”– Johnny Carrol Sain (Hatchmag) on the Redington Vice

-In testing all of the combos we did, the Redington Vice was one of the best in terms of durability.
-With both the rod and reel.
-We brought it out to the river plenty of times without any concern of it breaking or snapping the tip off.
-It was a sturdy build, just as it should be.
+In testing all of the combos I did, the Redington Vice was one of the best in terms of durability.
+In both the rod and reel.
+I brought it out to the river plenty of times without any concern of it breaking or snapping the tip off.

 The one disadvantage of this combo is that it’s a bit more difficult to use as a beginner.
 This is because the rod is very powerful (for those long distance casts) but it’s not easy to learn with a combo like this.
 Get the combo above or below for an easier learning experience.